 Alcohol and Drugs

-During the late 1970s and early 1980s, he was addicted to cocaine.
+During the late 1970s and early 1980s, Williams was addicted to cocaine.
 He had spent hours with John Belushi before Belushi overdosed on heroin and cocaine.
-In 1982 he quit cocaine and alcohol cold turkey when his first wife, Valerie, was pregnant with their son Zachary.
+In 1982 he quit cocaine and alcohol cold turkey when his first wife was pregnant with their son Zachary.
 In 2003, after twenty dry years, he started drinking alcohol again.
-On August 9, 2006, he checked himself into a substance-abuse rehabilitation center in Newberg, Oregon to help him stop drinking.
 In July 2014, he was severely depressed and was admitted to the Hazelden Addiction Treatment Center in Lindstrom, Minnesota.

 Diagnosis of Parkinson’s Disease